 I don't think that's that hard to figure out.

-Or the fact that the president was interested in Ukraine.
+Or the fact that the president was interested in Ukraine, this is all separate and apart.

-Left the left, the media would have you think that conservatives are saying they're saying Ukraine interfered and it wasn't Russia in the elections.
+Left, the left, the media would have you think that conservatives are saying, they're saying Ukraine interfered and it wasn't Russia in the elections.

 No, I'm saying both did.

-And I've been saying, had we listened to Devin Nunes in 2014 that the Russians were going to interfere.
+And I've been saying, had we listened to Devin Nunes in 2014 that the Russians were going to interfere, well, we could have prevented a lot of it.

 And of course, their biggest interference, even the New York Times, two and a half years behind us on this show, discovered it was likely the dirty Clinton dossier, Russian disinformation from the get-go.